Parsely/serpextract/README.rst

-Internally, this module caches an OrderedDict representation of `Matomo's list of search engines <https://raw.githubusercontent.com/matomo-org/searchengine-and-social-list/master/SearchEngines.yml>`_ which is stored in ``serpextract/search_engines.pickle``.
+Internally, this module caches an OrderedDict representation of `Matomo's list of search engines <https://raw.githubusercontent.com/matomo-org/searchengine-and-social-list/master/SearchEngines.yml>`_ which is stored in ``serpextract/search_engines.json``.
 This isn't intended to change that often and so this module ships with a cached version.

+When developing on serpextract, you can update the list by running `python update_list.py` and committing the resulting changes.